knebiolo/mast/README.md

 **Do not alter the structure of the directory.** Both the sample scripts provided and ABTAS expect that the directory is structured exactly as created.

 # Initializing the Project Database
 Once the project directory has been created, we will initialize the project database by declaring parameters and importing formatted data files that describe the tags and receivers used in the study.
 If one of the objectives of your study is to analyze movement or you have close-spaced receivers and overlap is an issue, then we will also need to create a Node table.
 This table describes the telemetry network and helps us visualize the relationships between receivers.
-Please save initial database files to the ëDataí folder (see directory structure above if you forgot where it was) as comma delimited text files (.csv).
+Please save initial database files to the ‚ÄòData‚Äô folder (see directory structure above if you forgot where it was) as comma delimited text files (.csv).

 ## Master Tag Table
 The tag table must match the following schema and be saved as a comma delimited text file.
 Field names must appear exactly as in the first column and data types must match.
-Please save the file to the ëDataí folder and call it ëtblMasterTag.csví.
+Please save the file to the ‚ÄòData‚Äô folder and call it ‚ÄòtblMasterTag.csv‚Äô.

 | Field      | Data Type |                                      Comment                             |
 |------------|-----------|--------------------------------------------------------------------------|